-The United Nations Digital Library (UNDL) includes UN documents, voting data, speeches, maps, and open access publications.
+The United Nations Digital Library (UNDL) includes UN documents, voting data, speeches, maps, and flagship publications.
 The platform provides access to UN-produced materials in digital format (See What UN documents are available online?) and bibliographic records for print UN documents starting in 1979.
 System features include linked data between related documentation such as resolutions, meeting records and voting, and refining of searches by UN body, agency or type of document.

 Click on Help at the top of the screen for a detailed guide on how to use the UN Digital Library.

 The UN Digital Library provides access to UN-produced content including UN documents and publications and information about UN materials in our collections (metadata).

 In the UN Digital Library, it is possible to find records with and without digital files, as well as other Library-created metadata such as voting information for resolutions adopted by the General Assembly and Security Council, and citation to speeches made in the principal organs.